jacksonclarke/CulinaryKin/README.md

 **Landing Page:** The temporary landing page uses the base template and dynamically changes the navigation bar since the user is signed in.
 The user can then hover over the profile image and signout which will signout the user and return them to the home page.

+# Relational Database
+The project uses a relational database to connect the users auth information with their profile, and their profile with their recipes and recipe books.

 # Development Environment